dmbarbour/glas/docs/GlasApps.md

 A complete solution for live coding requires additional support from the development environment.
 Transaction machines only lower a few barriers.

-## Application Model Design
+## Abstract Design

-One goal is to get started soon, so I'd prefer to avoid radical ideas that complicate the implementation on modern OS.
-However, within that constraint, I'd like to tune design of applications to better fit transaction machines and my vision for software systems.

-### Applications as Objects
+### Application Objects

-Almost any application will have some private state to model state machines.
-A transaction machine can be modeled as a scheduler repeatedly applying a transactional 'step' method to an application object.

-Then methods other than 'step' can support a user or system interacting with the application.
-For example, GUI integration might benefit from an 'icon' method that returns an application icon, or a 'notifications' method that returns a list of active alerts for the user.
-Those methods might only be called occasionally.
-The system might support a few methods to support hibernation mode, graceful termination, garbage collection, or API versioning.

-I propose to model application objects as a `Method -[Effects]- Result` program, where effect and result types may depend on the method.
-For the `step` method, the result should also be `step` so in the simplest case we could ignore the method parameter and define an application as just the repeating step operation.

-### Structured Channels

-Communication with external systems should not assume they are local, transactional, or stable.
-Thus, external communications should be asynchronous, monotonic, and disruption tolerant.
-Channels are an excellent model under these constraints.
-Plain data channels are too inflexible, but we can support subtasks using subchannels.

-Glas can support second-class subchannels: the writer may write a choice of data or subchannel, and the reader can detect whether the next element is a subchannel or data and receive it appropriately.
-An operator may exist to logically wire channels together, which serves as a pseudo first-class channel transfer.

-Loopback channels can support consistent composition and modularity within applications.
-To ensure consistent behavior with external channels, a transaction cannot read its own writes to a loopback, i.e. there is implicitly an external transaction that forwards the data and subchannels.

-*Aside:* Although it is feasible to extend point-to-point channels into a broadcast databus shared by multiple writers and readers, I believe it wiser to limit channels to point-to-point then model broadcast explicitly via connection to intermediate services.

-### System Services

-For consistency, I propose to model an application's access to the host system as a channel.
-System requests will mostly be represented by writing a subchannel per request then writing the request description as the first value in the subchannel.
-The subchannel can receive the future result or support ad-hoc interaction with a long-running background task.

-Because the system channel is write-only, there is no risk of read-write conflict between transactions initiating new system requests.
-Usefully, the system channel preserves *order* of requests, which can be relevant when incrementally patching system state.
-It is feasible to support a system request to fork the system channel.
-Requests on different forks would be processed in a non-deterministic order.
+A transaction machine can be usefully viewed as an object with private memory and transactional step method.
+The scheduler repeatedly calls 'step', resulting in the essential transaction machine behavior.
+However, additional methods might be called under suitable conditions to simplify extension of the application integration between the application and its host.

+For example, we can introduce an 'icon' method that computes a small PNG icon based on application state.
+This potentially indicates whether the application is busy or has pending notifications.
+The icon might be infrequently requested by the system, and forbid some effects such as await, fork, and write.

+We could similarly have a 'status' method that provides a lightweight summary of what the application is doing or whether it requires administrative attention.

+Applications might have an 'imgui' method that renders an immediate-mode GUI with texts, boxes, and buttons.
+To support multiple users and flexible views, imgui effects model could be oriented around interaction with a user-model that includes navigation, display size and capabilities, display preferences, clipboard and other tools, bearer tokens for authority, etc..

+Applications that do not require passive background behavior could optionally define the 'step' method to directly fail, then focus on 'imgui' and other methods.
+Methods such as 'imgui' would still be applied repeatedly while the application is in the foreground.

+I propose to model applications as Glas programs of type `Method -[Eff]- Result` - a single parameter representing the method, a single result for the method return value, and suitable effects.
+This is is a lightweight dependent type: effects and result types may depend on the method variant.

 ### Robust References

-References used by an application should be allocated by the application.
-For example, instead of `open file` *returning* a system-allocated reference such as a file descriptor, we should express `open file as foo` to specify that symbol 'foo' is the application-allocated reference for the newly opened file.
+There are a lot of benefits to having applications allocate their own references.
+For example, instead of `open file` returning a system-allocated reference, we express `open file as foo` to specify that symbol 'foo' will be our reference to the new file.

-This design has several benefits: References can be allocated statically by application code.
-Reference values can be descriptive of purpose and provenance, simplifying debugging or reflection.
-Allocation of runtime references can be manually partitioned to resist read-write conflict on a central allocator.
-There are no security risks related to attempted forgery of system references.
+This supports static allocation of references.
+The references can be descriptive and meaningful for debugging, reflection, and extension.
+Dynamic allocation of references is easily partitioned, reducing contention on a central allocator.
+There are no security risks related to potential forgery of system references.

-In context of transaction machines, forked transactions can essentially time-share references within the application while preserving logical linearity of references.
+### Regarding Remote Procedure Calls

+RPC should not be modeled as an application method because composition becomes too awkward.
+It's infeasible for an application to directly call another app.
+It's also difficult to know where to route a call in case of hierarchical composition.

+However, asynchronous RPC can be implemented above network connections or abstract channels.
+The transaction machine would simply fork a loop to read and handle incoming requests.
+Intriguingly, we could also support 'continuous' RPC if we build upon a publish-subscribe model.

 ### Specialized APIs

-Systems and applications should have specialized effects APIs.
-For example, a console app at the system layer should have an API specialized for file and network access, while a web-app focuses on document object model and XMLHttpRequest.
-An application's effects model should be designed for the specific data and user interaction models - this simplifies model testing, analysis, protection of invariants, porting to different hosts, etc..
+For applications and their platforms, specialized effects APIs are better.
+A console app platform should have an API specialized for file and network access, while a web-app platform would focus on document object model and XMLHttpRequest.

-Frameworks and generalized APIs are useful as intermediate models to simplify implementation of many applications across many hosts.
-But attempting to start with, say, a general model of channels to unify file streams and network sockets will normally prove a mistake due to the subtle differences.
+The application should have an effects API that is specific to the application's data and user interaction model, almost independent of the host.
+This simplifies model testing, analysis, protection of invariants, porting to different hosts, etc.

+General APIs and frameworks should be used mostly for intermediate adapter layers between application and host.

 ## Common Effects